 I am a visual artist living and working in Dillon, Montana.
 I am a gardener, carpenter, cyclist, skier, feminist, civil libertarian and mom; but am most steadily compelled in my daily life by a need to make visual manifestations of my view of the world.
 In that context, much of my work is done in the service of beauty.

-An exploration of book arts, for example, has led me to the discovery of the luminosity of watercolors on skin parchment.
-It has fascinated me with the secrets hidden between the bindings of artist’s books and the tools of that trade have suggested endless structural possibilities.
-Playing around with elements from books led, quite naturally, to an interest in old maps.
-That gets me thinking about the notion of a visual mapping of human emotional experience… there is no end in sight.
+Experimenting with book arts, for example, has led me to the discovery of watercolor luminosity on skin parchment.
+I am fascinated with the secrets hidden between the bindings of books, and tools of that trade suggest endless structural possibilities.
+Playing with elements from books led to an interest in old maps.
+Which then inspired me to explore ways to visually map human emotion and experience.
+One path leads to another, and there is no end in sight!

 Resume